mkem114/SOFTENG-702-Android-Cursor/README.md

   <tr>
    <td>Demo application
    </td>
-   <td>Utilized Find Food for using the point and click method for a realistic application.
+   <td>Utilized FindFood for using the point and click method for a realistic application.
 Also implemented a sample application which would provide a suitable indication for the usability study
    </td>
-   <td>It has been applied to existing / created applications.
+   <td>It has been applied to standalone applications.
    </td>
   </tr>
 </table>